hrishikeshk/cppRestWebUI/Readme.txt

 	c.  - C/C++ - general - add the 'Wt' include directory to the additional include paths.
 	d.  - C/C++ - Preprocessor - 'WIN32' should be present in the preprocessor definitions.
 	e.  - C/C++ - advanced - add '4996' to - disable specific warnings (required for Wt).
+	f.  - Linker - general - In the additional library directories, add path to the 'Wt' lib folder
-	d.  - Linker - Input - Additional Dependencies - add these library objects for linking with Wt if the project is a debug build, wtd.lib, wthttpd.lib, wtdbod.lib, wtdbosqlite3d.lib, libboost_unit_test_framework-vc140-mt-gd-1_59.lib
+	g.  - Linker - Input - Additional Dependencies - add these library objects for linking with Wt if the project is a debug build, wtd.lib, wthttpd.lib, wtdbod.lib, wtdbosqlite3d.lib, libboost_unit_test_framework-vc140-mt-gd-1_59.lib
-					If the project is not a 'Debug' build then add these, wt.lib, wthttp.lib, wtdbo.lib, wtdbosqlite3.lib, libboost_unit_test_framework-vc140-mt-1_59.lib
+					If the project is not a 'Debug' build then add these, wt.lib, wthttp.lib, wtdbo.lib, wtdbosqlite3.lib,
+					libboost_unit_test_framework-vc140-mt-gd-1_59.lib

-4. Use NuGet to fetch and install casablanca C++ REST SDK 1.4.0.
+4. Use NuGet to fetch and install casablanca C++ REST SDK 2.8.0.
 5. The build nevertheless shows several warnings from 'Wt' but without any errors and ready.
+6. Build and run source.
+It should start up a server listening to port specified (8080) and accessible using a browser on the loopback address (127.0.0.1).

 Assumptions and missing requirements:
 ------------------------------------